MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about.md

 ---
-title: About the business process guide
+title: About the business process catalog for Dynamics 365 apps and services
 description: Learn about the business process catalog for Dynamics 365, what it is, and how to navigate and learn from the catalog.
 author: edupont04
 ms.author: edupont